House on Haunted Hill (1999 film): Filming

-The film was shot in late 1998 and early 1999 in Los Angeles, California, with exteriors of the house's driveway being shot in Griffith Park near the Griffith Park Observatory.
+Principal photography began in Los Angeles on January 28, 1999, with exteriors of the house's driveway being shot in Griffith Park near the Griffith Park Observatory.

+The hospital's exterior and interiors were designed by David Klassen, who based its appearance on the monolithic style of Albert Speer, an architect who designed buildings for Nazi Germany.
 Adler commented on the unorthodox nature of the house: "Instead of being a typical sort of haunted house, this [one] is much more modern, with a touch of Deco.
 It's not what you'd expect to see."
 Larter stated in an on-set interview: "The set is dark and dirty, and everyone's been sick, and [Taye Diggs] and Chris [Kattan] keep me laughing.
 We really have had a good time."
+The exterior shots of the house perched on the cliffside were achieved by a specially-designed 7 ft miniature.
+In order to achieve the illusion of the guests approaching the home's entrance, a still image of the miniature was matted with footage of the actors ascending the driveway.

 The "Terror Incognita" roller coaster at Price's amusement park featured in the beginning of the film is actually The Incredible Hulk Coaster at Universal Islands of Adventure theme park at Universal Orlando Resort in Florida.
+Prior to securing The Incredible Hulk Coaster, the production had considered using the Rampage rollercoaster at VisionLand in Birmingham, Alabama.

-The film was shot on 35 mm film stock, the negatives of which director Malone flashed in order to reduce the contrast of the picture, giving it a visual appearance similar to the film stock used in the early 20th century.
+The film was shot by cinematographer Rick Bota on 35 mm film stock, the negatives of which director Malone flashed in order to reduce the contrast of the picture, giving it a visual appearance similar to the film stock used in the early 20th century.